-If it is necessary for any faculty or staff member to be absent from school, you are required to enter your absence in Frontline, notify Ms. Riley AND Ms. Roulhac by email, be sure your duty stations are covered, and complete in entirety and turn in to Ms. Riley a Certificate of Absence (before a scheduled absence or immediately upon your return to work).
+If an absence is necessary, you are required to enter your absence in Frontline, notify Ms. Riley AND Ms. Roulhac by email, be sure sub plansa are available and your duty stations are covered, and complete in entirety and turn in to Ms. Riley a Certificate of Absence (COA) The COA should be turned in before a scheduled absence or immediately upon your return to work.
 In the event Ms. Riley is not present upon your return to school, see Ms. Roulhac.
 Failing to sign the certificate of absence may result is substitutes failing to get paid, leave with no pay, and other issues.
 All faculty and staff must input absences in Frontline ALWAYS and before the absence occurs.
 Absences entered after 6:00 am (the day of the absence) must be called in to Frontline.
 Please keep absences to a minimum.
 If an absence is due to professional learning or supervising a student activity and your sub does not pick up the job, you may be asked to remain until coverage is secured.
 If a substitute does not pick up a job entered for an absence, classes may be split, specials cancelled, or specials time reduced to 30 minutes to provide coverage.
 A physician's note may be required upon return to work at the principal's discretion.
 For extended absences, please be sure to see Ms. Riley and make contact with the RCSS Benefits Office concerning FMLA (absent 3 + consecutive days).
-Failure to comply with this policy will be reflected on deficiency documentation and/or in the TKES Portal.
-Please see the TKES Chart below in reference to teacher absences and ratings for Professionalism.
+Failure to comply with this policy will be reflected on deficiency documentation and/or in the TKES.
 Following the above mentioned policies and procedures should eliminate discrepancies with Frontline and Payroll reports.
 Ms. Roulhac will not engage in signing payroll correction forms due to non-compliance with the absence protocol or unnecessary errors.
-REMINDER: Teachers, be sure up-to-date or substitute lesson plans (to include a roster, transportation routes home, lunch numbers, etc) are available in your notebook and/or lesson plan clipboard for substitutes.
+REMINDER: Teachers, be sure up-to-date substitute lesson plans (to include a roster, transportation routes home, lunch numbers, etc) and make available in your notebook, clipboard, to your team and substitute.
 Paraprofessionals should also contact their classroom teacher.
-Please see your bookkeeper's Absence checklist provided in your BOY folder for your reference, feel free to see Ms. Roulhac or Ms. Riley, or you can refer to the RCSS Employee Handbook.
+Please see your bookkeeper's Absence checklist and TKES Chart regarding Professionalism provided in your BOY folder for your reference, feel free to see Ms. Roulhac or Ms. Riley, or you can refer to the RCSS Employee Handbook.